mrconter1/The-Long-Multiplication-Benchmark/README.md

 ### Benchmark Script

 [benchmark.py](./benchmark.py) tests different models by generating long multiplication problems and evaluating the models' ability to solve them accurately.
 The process involves creating a multiplication problem, posing it to the model, and then verifying the precision of the model's answer.

+### Multiplication Context Size Estimation

+[Multiplication Context Size Estimation](MultiplicationContextSizeEstimation/README.md) is used to estimate the context window size needed for manual schoolbook long multiplication.
+According to the analysis, a **2500 token** context window is sufficient to multiply two **seven-digit** numbers, helping to evaluate LLMs' ability to handle extensive contexts.

 ### Conclusion